Coral Geographer

 Coral Geographer Wiki

-The vessel was officially ordered by Coral Expeditions to VARD Vung Tau Shipyard on June 6, 2019, with planned delivery in 2020-Q4.
+The vessel was officially ordered by Coral Expeditions from VARD Vung Tau Shipyard on June 6, 2019, with a planned delivery in Q4 2020.
 The contract was signed by Paul Chacko (Coral Expeditions' Executive Director) and Mark Fifield (VARD Group's General Manager).

-Compared to the 2019-built Coral Adventurer, Geographer has 6x balcony suites (2x on Adventurer).
-All are located forward on Bridge Deck (deck 6) and additionally feature Horizon tubs (with sky views) in their scenic bathrooms.
+Compared to the 2019-built Coral Adventurer, the Coral Geographer features 6 Balcony Suites (versus 2 on Adventurer).
+All suites are located forward on the Bridge Deck (Deck 6) and are equipped with Horizon tubs offering sky views from their scenic bathrooms.

 Coral Geographer (IMO 9883986) was launched (floated out from drydock at VARD's Vung Tau Shipyard in Vietnam) on September 22, 2020.
-It took 2 days to relocate the vessel from the shipbuilding yard onto the floating dock for outfitting (machinery, stonework, wood panelling, public areas, staterooms).
+It took two days to relocate the vessel from the shipyard onto the floating dock for outfitting, which included machinery, stonework, wood paneling, public areas, and staterooms.

-The boat was officially delivered by VARD to Coral Expeditions Australia on March 9, 2021.
-The christening ceremony was held in aa on March 31, 2021, led by Godfather Gary Wun-Hym (Purchasing Manager, Coral Expeditions' longest-serving employee).
+The ship was officially delivered by VARD to Coral Expeditions Australia on March 9, 2021.
+The christening ceremony was held in AA on March 31, 2021, and was led by Godfather Gary Wun-Hym (Purchasing Manager and Coral Expeditions' longest-serving employee).